The events on this page occurred in Madison Wisconsin, USA (43 5'88'' N, 89 39'64'' E)

 The racers and spectators enjoying lunch afterwards

 Despite finishing Ironman Wisconsin two weeks earlier, I decided to run the Quad Cities Marathon with friends that had been training for it.
 I did not run hard, but undertaking the race on such little recovery was probably still a mistake.
 On top of that, during the race expo I was convinced to co-lead the 3:45 pace group.
 The position was vacant, and it was near when I expected to finish.
 I had never led a pace group though and had almost no experience holding that speed.
 The other captain was someone with which I had come down, but it was only her second marathon, and that time was about ten minutes faster than her inaugural PR.
 We thought though it would be a bunch of inexperienced kids carrying the flag, or else no one at all.
-Hopefully no one would be too dependant on us for a BQ [External Link] effort.
+Hopefully no one would be too dependant on us for a BQ effort.

 The marathon itself went well.
 The pace was actually slower than my normal distance runs, and my legs had recovered pretty well from Wisconsin.
 Running at the front of a pace group was an awesome experience too.
 Although we never had a big unified group and our followers trickled to only a few die hard runners by the end, talking with other runners with a common goal and helping them along was great.